-Quotes that shaped me
+Quotes that Shaped Me

 When you're screwing up and nobody says anything to you anymore, that means they've given up on you. - Randy Pausch, The Last Lecture